Compositional Vulnerability Detection with Insecurity Separation Logic (Extended Version): Symbolic Execution

 \begin{definition}[Backprop] For any assertion $F$, any security level $\ell$, and any traces $tr$ and $tr'$ where each of them is a list of command-assertion pairs, $\Backp{F}{tr}{tr'}$ holds if and only if: $tr=tr'=[] \lor (\exists c\ P\ F\ F'\ tr_2\ tr_2'.\ \ tr=\Cons{(c,P)}{tr'}\land tr'=\Cons{(c,P\star F)}{tr_2'}\land \mods{c} \inter \fv{F} = \emptyset \land\Backp{F'}{tr_2}{tr_2'})$ \end{definition}

 Symbolic execution is then defined as follows.
 We define a judgement $\Symex{tr}{JQ}{c}{tr'}{JQ'}$.
 Here $c$ is a command, $tr$ and $tr'$ are traces, while $JQ$ and $JQ'$ are judgement \emph{post assertions}, i.e.\ have one of the following forms each for some assertion~$Q$: $\mathit{ok}\!: Q$, $\mathit{err}\!: Q$, or $\mathit{insec}\!: Q$.
 Trace $tr$ and $JQ$ represent the current state of symbolic execution before command~$c$ is executed, in the sense that $tr$ is the trace followed up to this point and $JQ$ represents the symbolic state immediately before $c$ is executed.
 Executing~$c$ necessarily extends the trace (possibly also transforming it via back-propagation), yielding an updated trace~$tr'$ and a new post assertion~$JQ'$.

-The symbolic execution rules appear in full in \cref{fig:symex}, a selection of which we repeat below.
+The symbolic execution rules are shown in \cref{fig:symex}.
 When encountering branching, symbolic execution will flag insecurity (\textsc{SEIfInsec}) if the branch condition~$b$ is secret ($\Insec{b = \true}{\ell}$); however it can also proceed (e.g. \textsc{SEIfTrue}) by assuming the branch condition (implicitly assuming it is non-secret).
 The rule \textsc{SEOutInsec} detects insecure outputs.
 Rules for inferring spatial predicates via bi-abduction follow their counterparts in ISL~\cite{le2022finding}.

 \begin{theorem}[Soundness of Symbolic Execution] For all commands $c$, security levels~$\ell$, post-assertions $JQ$ and~$JQ'$ and all traces $tr$, produced by symbolic execution, i.e., $\Symex{[]}{JQ}{c}{tr}{JQ'}$ holds, we have $tr$ is not empty.
 Furthermore, letting $(c,P)$ denote the last element of~$tr$, we have $\iproveJ{\ell}{P}{c}{JQ'}$. \end{theorem}